zhengma021/stateful-md/README.md

 2. **File not found**: Ensure the markdown file path is correct and readable
 3. **Invalid checking URL**: Verify the URL is accessible and returns proper JSON
 4. **Visibility API errors**: Check that your visibility API is running and reachable
+5. **Chinese characters not displaying**: Ensure files are saved in UTF-8 encoding
+6. **Chinese sharing names**: Use proper URL encoding or let the application handle it automatically

 ### Error Messages